FlutterFlow/VS-Code-Extension/README.md

 You can also set the **Download Location** to use as the initial file location where the code will be downloaded.

+_Note that if you want the extension to use Flutter Version Management (FVM) under-the-hood for managing the correct version of Flutter, please ensure it's been [installed](https://fvm.app/documentation/getting-started/installation) and added to your path_

 ## Basic Usage: